WCramRTC/GA_TryCatch/README.md

 ## Console Assignment: Error Handling in C\#

 **Objective:** Create a C# console application that demonstrates error handling using try-catch blocks.

+### Comment out your Practice code, then write the assignment below in the `main` code block.

 **Requirements:**